The Allegory of the Dungeon: Not Black Socrates, But Shadow (Winston Bailey) Learning Under An Oak Tree – Winthrop R. Holder

 E.M.
 Roach

 Though a distant recipient of the education tradition and not burdened with too much formal (mis)education, Shadow has helped us understand our collective selfhood and position in the universe.
 As he relates in “Jump Judges, Jump,” “But when I break biche/ Myself I would teach,” suggesting an early mistrust of traditional schooling as reflected in renowned critical educator Joe Kincheloe’s assertion, “I don’t trust schools” (2004.)
-Suppose Shadow’s self-teaching and distancing from inauthentic pedagogy were crucial to finding his voice.
-In that case, he may well have been–from beyond the margins of the classroom–problematizing E.M.
-Roach’s revelation, “Although Cambridge school-certified, we left school knowing absolutely nothing of ourselves, our country, its history, and circumstance were… ‘exoticized natives’ my independent luck was that I loved to read… It was this self-acquired knowledge of my own time and place and circumstance that turned me around.” (in Michael Anthony (Ed), David Frost Introduces Trinidad and Tobago.
+Suppose Shadow’s self-teaching and distancing from inauthentic pedagogy were crucial to finding his voice: In that case, he may well have been–from beyond the margins of the classroom–problematizing E.M.
+Roach’s revelation, “Although Cambridge school-certified, we left school knowing absolutely nothing of ourselves, our country, its history, and circumstance were… ‘exoticized natives’ my independent luck was that I loved to read…” Roach concludes, “This self-acquired knowledge of my own time, place, and circumstance turned me around,” Shadow’s independent research pondering while breaking biche was impactful. (in Michael Anthony (Ed), David Frost Introduces Trinidad and Tobago.

 Perhaps this critique of formal (mis)education received its best treatment in Sparrow’s “Dan is the Man (in the Van)” with the oft-quoted stanza, “You see meh head was duncy and up to now I can’t read… If me head was bright, I woulda been a damn fool!”
 In a slightly different context, this enigmatic proposition approximates what Derek Walcott refers to as a “knot of paradoxes” about leaving school.